 Step 3

-Bring the mixture to a simmer and let it cook for about 5 minutes, stirring occasionally.
-After 5 minutes, remove the saucepan from the heat and let the syrup cool completely.
+Bring the mixture to a simmer and let it cook for about 5-10 minutes, stirring occasionally.
+When the syrup is slightly cooked and thickened, remove the saucepan from the heat and let the syrup cool completely.
 Once the syrup has cooled, strain it through a fine mesh strainer.

 Step 4